ovh/docs/pages/labs/data-platform/hadoop-kerberos/guide.en-gb.md

 ---
+title: 'Hadoop and Kerberos'
-title: Hadoop and Kerberos
+excerpt: 'Learn how to use Hadoop and Kerberos'
-section: Users and Security
+section: 'Users and Security'
 order: 4
 ---